calcicodes/labpage/_people/2021-Jurkovic-Lara.md

 author_profile: true
 header:
   teaser: assets/images/people/bio-Lara-teaser.png
-excerpt: Research Associate investigating the role of vaterite in biomineralisation.
+excerpt: PostDoc investigating the geochmistry of vaterite.
 ---

 **Lara worked with us as a postdoc from 2021-22.
 She is now a [Junior Scientist at the Ruđer Bošković Institute](https://www.irb.hr/eng/Divisions/Center-for-Marine-Research/Laboratory-for-Marine-Nanotechnology-and-Biotechnology/Employees/Lara-Jurkovic).**